Michelle K. Ryan: Fellowships and other activity

 In 2004 Ryan was awarded a Research Councils UK academic fellowship.

 She was associate editor of the British Journal of Social Psychology between 2010 and 2012.

 In 2014 she undertook a British Academy Mid-Career Fellowship to examine the role of identity in explaining perceptions of work-life balance.
-At the University of Exeter she has held the roles of Faculty Associate Dean (Research), Dean of Post-graduate Research and inaugural Director of the Exeter Doctoral College.
+At the University of Exeter she held the roles of Faculty Associate Dean (Research), Dean of Post-graduate Research and inaugural Director of the Exeter Doctoral College.
+Ryan presented her work on work-life balance at TEDx Exeter in 2015.

-She holds a European Research Council Consolidator Grant examining the way in which context and identity shape and constrain women’s careers.
+She was awarded a European Research Council Consolidator Grant examining the way in which context and identity shape and constrain women’s careers.